s011110101/cmu-online-academy-paster/README.md

 Used keyboard events to mimic human inputs and bypass the online judgers' detections.

 How to use:
-use safari browser to open the academic.cmu.edu login, and keep the cursor started in the typing box.
+use browsers to open the academy.cmu.edu and login, keep the cursor flashing / blinking in the code text box.
 Keep your keyboard in english and start the script.
 Click the continue to avoid crashing.

+Please leave your concerns in the Issues!